adamgho/bsc-simulations/README.md

 3. Run `./run_scripts/run_sim_and_tpr_fpr_and_AUC.sh -p 4`.
 This will run all
    simulations and processing in parallel, but with a maximum of 4 processes running at the same time.

+It will likely take about 30 minutes to run.

 ## Detailed explanation of use